 Nothing in this Stipulation shall affect the rights of any party pursuant to the Natural Gas Act, 15 U.S.C. § 717 et seq., or the Georgia Natural Gas Competition and Deregulation Act, Ga.
 Code Ann. §§ 46-4-150 et seq., concerning AGLC’s allocation and assignment of interstate capacity to Certificated Marketers pursuant to Section 13 of the Terms of Service of its Georgia Tariff.

-Nothing in this Stipulation shall preclude AGLC from making any future filings with the GPSC or the FERC as may be necessary or appropriate to implement retail unbundling on its system in a manner consistent with Federal and Georgia law and applicable regulatory orders, including (but not limited to) filings to seek authority to permanently assign Part 157 capacity currently retained by AGLC for operational purposes on its retail distribution system.

 This Stipulation, together with all appendices attached hereto, constitutes the full and complete agreement of the parties with respect to the subject matter hereof and supersedes all prior negotiations, understandings, and agreements, whether written or oral, between the parties with respect to the subject matter thereof, and there are no warranties or representations among the parties in connection with the subject matter hereof except as set forth specifically herein.

 The captions used herein are for convenience only and shall have no substantive effect.